-BSSO membership currently costs £40 a year and entitles you to enter scooter race meetings.
+BSSO membership currently costs £40 a year (£30 to new members in 1st year) and entitles you to enter scooter race meetings.
 Note – you’ll need to be a member of the BSSO to apply for your ACU scooter race licence.

 Read the BSSO machine construction regulations.

 The ACU Handbook contains ‘Scooter General Regulations’, applicable to all riders and machine.
 The BSSO website contains all our ‘Class Regulations’ and can be downloaded in our ‘Documants’ page.
 Familarise yourself with the regulations to ensure you are building an eligible machine.
 These tell you what you can and can’t do to your scooter.

 Decide which group you want to compete in.

 No matter what scooter you use we have a group to suit you, whether it is a Gilera Runner, Piaggio Zip, Suzuki Burgman, Lambretta, Vespa or a Moto Rumi Bol d’Or.
 Our classes cater for everything from sidecars to liquid cooled, as well as specially constructed solos, and for all capacities of scooter from 50cc to 650cc.

 The latest ACU Handbook can be located by clicking this link:

 Build a bike to the spec for that group.

 Now match your choice of machine with the regulations for that group.
 Other members of the BSSO are always happy to help out with advice and don’t forget our sponsors, many of whom supply everything you need to get your bike on the track.
 Many dealers are also either racers or are involved with certain riders.
 Links to dealers websites are found on the BSSO Store menu Option